How to help your child have strong bones for life?

 After calcium, phosphorus is the second most abundant mineral in the bone and also is deposited in fairly large amounts during childhood and adolescence.
 This makes phosphorus from food essential for strong bones, and dairy can also be a great source of phosphorus.

 Vitamin D is particularly important for healthy bones as it is needed to help absorb calcium from food and build it into bones.
 A lack of vitamin D can lead to rickets (soft bones).
 Our bodies can produce vitamin D in the skin when exposed to sunlight, we may also need to rely on vitamin D from the diet.
 Milk is not naturally a rich source of vitamin D, but choosing dairy products fortified with vitamin D can help improve this.
 Anchor milk powder is fortified with Vitamin D.

 Other nutrients provided by milk power that also support bone health include zinc, magnesium and potassium.

 Every child has a maximum height they can achieve that is determined by their genes.
 When energy and nutrient intakes are insufficient, it is possible that children don’t achieve their potential height.
 So giving children the essential nutrition they need is important to ensure that they reach their full growth potential.
 Dairy is an excellent source of key nutrients that support growth, and so can help them achieve their full growth potential.

 How much dairy should your child consume?

 It is recommended that children consume at least 2-3 serves of dairy products a day, including milk, yoghurt and cheese.
-But many children, and in particular adolescents in New Zealand fall short of this recommendation with 65 percent of children and young people aged 5-14 years estimated to have an inadequate calcium intake.
-As a parent you can help increase their dairy intake by adding cheese or yoghurt to their lunch box or exploring creative ways to include dairy, such as making a smoothie with yoghurt or milk.
-Check out more ideas here.
+As a parent you can help increase their dairy intake by adding cheese or yoghurt to their lunch box or exploring creative ways to include dairy.